RockwellTheEntertainer/github-final-project/README.md

 ## Code of Conduct

 We value a respectful and inclusive community.
-Please review our [**Code of Conduct**](https://github.com/RockwellTheEntertainer/github-final-project/blob/main/CODE_OF_CONDUCT.md) before contributing.
+Please review our [**CODE OF CONDUCT**](https://github.com/RockwellTheEntertainer/github-final-project/blob/main/CODE_OF_CONDUCT.md) before contributing.

 ## License